Impact Wrestling Turning Point (2021): Reception

 Steve Cook of 411Mania reviewed the event and gave it a 6 out of 10, which was lower than last year's event that got a 7.5 out of 10.
 He praised the Austin-Sabin opening bout, the main event (despite the technical issue towards the end) and the surprise Jonah debut, but felt there were "rough spots" in between them, concluding that: "Unfortunately it didn't seem like most stuff hit the next level you'd like to see on a iPPV level event, and technical problems are always a drag, even more so when you're invested in what's going on.
 These things happen though, we just move on to the next one."
-Darrin Lilly of Pro Wrestling Torch called it: "[A] decent night of wrestling but nothing that was must-see.
+Darrin Lilly of PWTorch called it: "[A] decent night of wrestling but nothing that was must-see.
 The debut of Jonah was a cool surprise and his matches with Josh Alexander should be good.
 The best matches of the night were Sabin vs. Ace, Mickie vs. Mercedes, and the main event.
 The timing of the technical glitch [in the main event] was unfortunate."
 Tommy Martinez of Slam Wrestling gave the event 3 out of 5 stars, initially prepared to rate it lower due to Bey and Hikuleo's inclusion in Bullet Club and the feed cutting out during the Impact World Title bout, but concluded that: "However, there was more good than bad, specifically the Knockouts Title matches (all of them), and Bronson Reed is enjoying his future endeavors at Josh Alexander's expense.
 Also, the announcement of Ultimate X for the Knockouts title between Mickie James and Deonna Purrazzo?
-Yes, please.
+Yes, please."